dwongdev/sugoi-supernote/Guides/How to root SN A6X2.md

 \* **Android SDK**.
 Option 1 or Option 2 or Option 3.

-**Disclaimer:** It is possible that you may brick your device.
-Proceed at your own risk, and accept full responsibility.
-I cannot be held responsible for any problems that arise!

 **Option 1)**
 ADB & Fastboot++ (All in one installer).
 Install latest ADB and Fastboot files without installing entire Android SDK package.